 Steps to be followed to fix dimples in epoxy resin –

-Since dimples are caused due to many reasons, it is only logical to approach the dimples according to their cause.
+Since dimples are caused due to many reasons, it is only logical to approach them according to their cause.
 Ensure that you keep all the necessary items ready before you move on to fix the dimple.

 Method 1 – For relatively small dimples –

 Use a Heat gun or hair dryer to fix the dimple.

 1. If the dimple is small, use a heat gun or hair dryer to move the epoxy resin and fill out the dent.